A

 Interior Design Studio II

 This studio course builds upon the principles of ARTS 1320 Interior Design Studio I. Here students will increase their knowledge of the basics of the interior design process.
 An emphasis is placed on the iterative nature of design so that students can begin to question their ideas of 'what is good.'
 Students will research and present findings on human nature, communities, and spatial functionality through case studies, precedent imagery, and literature to help build their design.
 Through attention to their research and concepts, students can begin to develop an understanding of how naturally people use and function within a space.
 This process should result in a documented large-scale residential/communal living space, both hand and digitally curated through a focus on multi-family living.
 Course requirements include analysis, iteration, charrettes, and presentations.
-Prerequisites: ARTS 1320 Interior Design Studio I; and INTD 2377 Computer Aided Drafting II.
+Prerequisites: ARTS 1320 Interior Design Studio I. Pre- or concurrent requisite: INTD 2377 Computer Aided Drafting II.

 A